Carolyn Hoffman, Chief Executive Officer

 Julie Greenall, RPh, BScPhm, MHSc (Bioethics), ACPR, FISMPC

-Julie has more than 35 years of clinical and management experience in pharmacy practice in community hospitals, long-term care and community pharmacy.
-Julie received her BScPhm degree in 1981 and an MHSc in Bioethics in 2006, both from the University of Toronto.
+Julie is a pharmacist, with BScPhm (1981) and MHSc, Bioethics (2006) degrees, both from the University of Toronto.
 Julie joined ISMP Canada in 2004 to complete the first Canadian Fellowship in Safe Medication Management and became a staff member in 2005.
-In her current position as Director of Projects and Education, she is responsible for ISMP Canada's consultation and education programs.
+In her current position as Senior Director of Projects and Consultations, she is responsible for coordinating, supervising and conducting a variety of projects and consults (e.g., development of medication safety self assessment (MSSA) programs, critical incident analyses, proactive risk assessments, medication system safety reviews).

-Kurt Kroesen is the Chief Financial Officer on a contract basis.
+Kurt Kroesen is VP Finance on a contract basis.

-Kurt joined ISMP Canada in June 2014 to undertake traditional senior accounting and financial management roles as well as lead the search for new sources of revenue.
+Kurt joined ISMP Canada in June 2014 to undertake traditional senior accounting and financial management roles.

 After graduating with an MBA from Schulich School of Business, Kurt worked for General Foods (now part of Kraft Foods) in an analyst position.
 During his employment there he became financial director for a number of brand portfolios, including coffee, pet foods and financial systems.
-Next, he became the senior financial person at Canadian Diabetes Association where he had responsibility for accounting, financial planning, information technology, human resources, purchasing, administration and, for some years, the pick-up and sale of used clothing and household items business.
+He then took on the senior financial role at Diabetes Canada (formerly Canadian Diabetes Association) where he had responsibility for accounting, financial planning, information technology, human resources, purchasing, administration and, for some years, the pick-up and sale of used clothing and household items business.

 Certina Ho, RPh, BScPhm, MISt, MEd, PhD